dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister create

 Use the `dfx canister create` command to register one or more canister identifiers without compiled code.
+The new canister principals are then recorded in `canister_ids.json` for non-local networks.
 You must be connected to the local canister execution environment or the Internet Computer to run this command.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.

-The first time you run the `dfx canister create` command to register an identifier, your public/private key pair credentials are used to create a `default` user identity.
-The credentials for the `default` user are migrated from `$HOME/.dfinity/identity/creds.pem` to `$HOME/.config/dfx/identity/default/identity.pem`.

 ### Basic usage